zwhite/keyholer/README.md

 etc/keyholer.conf.example.
 You should install your configuration as /etc/keyholer.conf and it must be valid JSON.

-  admin_user
+* admin_user
-    The username of the server's owner.
+** The username of the server's owner.
 This user will get SMS's anytime a user's password is reset

-  web_user
+* web_user
-    The username the web app will run as
+** The username the web app will run as

-  group
+* group
-    The group for the web_user
+** The group for the web_user

-  socket
+* socket
-    The path for the socket the frontend uses to communicate with the backend.
-    This directory must be owned by **web_user**:**group** and be mode 700.
+**  The path for the socket the frontend uses to communicate with the backend.
+This directory must be owned by **web_user:group** and be mode 700.
 If if does not exist it will be created by keyholerd.

-  sms_phone_number
+* sms_phone_number
-    The phone number that codes will be sent from
+**  The phone number that codes will be sent from

-  token_ttl
+* token_ttl
-    How many seconds a token is good for.
+**  How many seconds a token is good for.
 Defaults to 300 (5 minutes)

-  twilio_sid
+* twilio_sid
-    The account sid for your twilio account
+**  The account sid for your twilio account

-  twilio_auth_token
+* twilio_auth_token
-    The AuthToken for your twilio account
+**  The AuthToken for your twilio account

 Twilio
 ------